Podemos (Spanish political party): European Union

 Podemos considers itself a pro-European party, but has expressed displeasure with the current functioning of the European Union, and has been described as taking a Eurosceptic stance by some sources.
 However, others consider it to be a pro-European party and several academics have defined it as soft Eurosceptic.
 Podemos has called for a renegotiation of austerity measures and seeks to curtail the Treaty of Lisbon.

-Podemos is a member of The Left in the European Parliament, where the Greek party Syriza is also found, and whose leader, Alexis Tsipras, has been supportive of Podemos.

-The party supports the withdrawal from NATO of Spain.
-Podemos is also opposed to an increase in military spending.
+It is also part of the European Left Alliance for the People and the Planet; a pan-European party that supports an alternative to capitalism.

+Latin America

+Podemos has been accused of having ties to Bolivarian Venezuela and the Chavismo.
+Since 2024, said accusations have made a comeback following the party recognising the results of the 2024 Venezuelan presidential election (accused of fraud by the Venezuelan opposition) by high ranking members such as Irene Montero and Juan Carlos Monedero.

+Africa

 Podemos supports the right of self-determination for the Sahrawi people, seeking to establish high-level diplomatic relations between Spain and the Sahrawi Arab Democratic Republic and to expand the mandate of the United Nations Mission for the Referendum in Western Sahara so that "it acquires competencies in the protection and promotion of the civil, political, economic, social and cultural rights of the Sahrawi population".
 Podemos reiterated its support for a referendum of self-determination after Prime Minister Pedro Sánchez supported Morocco's autonomy proposal by presenting a motion in the Congress of Deputies together with ERC and EH Bildu that ended up being approved.

+Middle East

+Podemos has criticised Israel's Gaza war in the Gaza Strip.
+On 16 October 2023, in response to Israel's bombing and blockade of the Gaza Strip, Podemos leader Ione Belarra accused the EU and the United States of "being complicit in Israel's war crimes" and called for Israel to be denounced before the International Criminal Court because of what she identified as ongoing "planned genocide" in the Gaza Strip against the Palestinian peoples.
+In November 2023, Belarra called for sanctions on Israel and accused the European Commission of "hypocrisy".